Here you can find the information you need about wideband theory.

 The WB custom software can be used for digital output out of WB D1 or D2 products.
 The

 Alternatively a DB9 to USB adapter can be used to connect to a USB port of a computer.

-The digital output is for monitoring the readings from a PC or from APSX G1 LED display.
+The digital output is for monitoring the readings from a PC or from WB G1 LED display.
 Please refer to drawing on page 2 for digital output connections via DB-9 connector to a PC.
 Baud rate is 9600 bps, data bits is 8, no parity and stop bits is 1 (9600 8N1).

 1- Wire the DB-9 pin numbers 2 and 5.